phpbb/documentation/development/extensions/modification_to_extension.rst

 ---------------------------------------

-While in 3.0 you just created a new file in the root directory of phpBB, you might want to use the new controller system of 3.1 in future.
-Your links change from something like ``phpBB/newspage.php`` to ``phpBB/app.php/newspage`` in first place, but with a little htaccess rule this can be rewritten to ``phpBB/newspage``.
+While in 3.0 you just created a new file in the root directory of phpBB, you must use the new controller system in 3.1 for extensions.
+Your links will change from something like ``phpBB/newspage.php`` to ``phpBB/app.php/newspage``.
+If the board has enabled url rewriting, your links will look a little nicer like ``phpBB/newspage``.

 In order to link a specific routing rule to your extension, you need to define the route in your extension's ``config/routing.yml``.

-For the easy start of the newspage, 2 rules are enough.
-The first rule is for the basic page currently ``newspage.php``, the second one is for the pagination, like ``newspage.php?start=5``.
+For an easy start to the Newspage, two rules are enough.
+The first rule is for the basic page, currently ``newspage.php``.
+The second one is for the pagination, like ``newspage.php?start=5``.
 The first rule sets a default page (1), while the second rule requires a second part of the url to be an integer.